myerscode/utilities-numbers/README.md

 # Numbers Utilities
-a helper class for the fluent use and manipulation of number values
+a helper class for the immutable, fluent use and manipulation of number values

 ## Install